Collegiate-Edu-Nation/easy-ftc/README.md

 - A new menu option 'Java Classes' should be visible in the Blockly GUI now
 - Each class listed there will provide relevant methods from easy-ftc, like control(), command(), and state()

+## Contributing

+If you want to contribute to the project, be sure to read the [CONTRIBUTING.md](CONTRIBUTING.md)

 ## License

 [GPLv3](COPYING)